Crack Addiction Treatment

 How We Treat at PROMIS

 Effective crack addiction treatment should look at the whole pattern, not only the drug name.
-A good assessment asks how often the person is using, what triggers use, what happens before and after relapse, whether other substances are involved, and what risks are present.
+A good assessment asks:

 Treatment may include psychological therapy, relapse prevention, psychiatric assessment, group or peer support, family work, sleep and routine rebuilding, harm reduction, and aftercare planning.